Skip Navigation

 CHRISTIAN

-Legacy Academy promotes a distinctly Christian worldview.
-We present all subjects as defined by Christian truth, and lead students to evaluate all human knowledge and experience in light of the Scriptures.
-Our graduates will possess a deep understanding of their world; the ability to discern truth and the tools to influence the world for God’s glory.
+Legacy Academy promotes a distinctly Christian and, thus, biblical worldview.
+We present all subjects as defined by Christian truth and lead students to evaluate all human knowledge and experience in light of the Scriptures.
+Our graduates will possess a deep understanding of their world, the ability to discern truth from the pattern of the world, and the tools to influence the world for God’s glory.

 PRIVATE AND INDEPENDENT

-As a private independent school district, Legacy Academy does not accept funding from local, state, or federal governments, or individual religious denominations.
-Our independence permits us to provide a true classical and Christian educational experience that is pure in mission, vision, and result, and free from outside oversight or influence.
+As a private independent school district, Legacy Academy does not accept funding from federal governments.
+Our political and denominational independence permits us to provide a true classical and Christian educational experience that is pure in mission and results, and free from outside oversight or influence.

 Grammar Phase (K-5)